t1h0/smartini/README.md

 ## smartini.**Section**

 A configuration section.
-Holds options and comments. **If the actual section name differs from class variable, it needs to be assigned to the *_name* class attribute!
+Holds [Options](#smartinioption) and [Comments](#smartinicomment). **If the actual section name differs from class variable, it needs to be assigned to the *_name* class attribute!
 Furthermore, class attributes holding options must not start with a leading underscore!**

 ### smartini.Section.**add_entity**